AnnaStiegler/Probabilistic-Forecasting-of-Bicycle-Counts-in-Karlsruhe-with-Neural-Networks/README.md

 ## How to Use the Project

 The jupyter notebooks are sorted in chronological order of how they were created.

+### Most important Notebooks

+The most important notebooks are notebooks 1-5, 10, 13-16

+### Notebook Overview

 The notebooks do the following things:

-### Notebook Overview

 (00) **Initial Data Exploration**: Taking a first look at the dataset—checking its structure, spotting potential issues and visualizing key trends.